Skip to Content

 Look to Titus 2 for inspiration:

-“Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
-Then they can urge the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.” – Titus 2:3-5
+“Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
+They are to teach what is good, and so train the young women to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled.

 Can you lead young women to stronger marriages and a deeper walk with God?